KevRyan2/fantasy-football-team-builder/README.md

 Download the player data in CSV format from their site and convert it to JSON with something like [csvjson](https://csvjson.com/).
 Name the file `draftkings.json` and save it in the project.

-`draftkings.json` should look like this:
+`draftkings.json` should look similar to this:

 ```javascript
 [